BroadSide3/BlogPost/README.md

 -----
 Optional

-8. Install nodemon - npm i nodemon, fro constatly run and update changes to server
+8. Install nodemon - npm i nodemon, for constatly run and update changes to server